-An alert condition, identified by its unique numeric condition_id, contains the criteria for New Relic Alerts to create an incident record, including the threshold that is set for a New Relic metric timeslice or a custom metric over time on a chosen target.
+An alert condition, identified by its unique numeric condition_id, contains the criteria for Alerts to create a violation, including the threshold that is set for a metric timeslice or a custom metric over time on a chosen target.

 - alert policy